sentient88/GetdataProject/README.md

 * 'README.md' - Provides the project background and the details of how the script in 'run.analysis.R' works.

-* 'CodeBook.md' - Explains the variables in the processed tidy data set (i.e. final output)
+* 'CodeBook.md' - Explains the variables in the processed tidy data set (i.e. the final output)

 ==============

-Note: For more information on the original data set, please refer to the README.md inside the zip file that is downloaded from the given URL.
+Note: For more information on the original data sets, please refer to the README.md inside the zip file that is downloaded from the given URL.

 ### Understanding 'run_analysis.R'

 The script in run_analysis.R does the following:

 To complete Step 1: